-A dog will follow your hand movements and your child’s hand movements with his head.
-If your child crosses his arms across his chest or holds his hands up in the air, this causes the dog to look up at the child’s face.
+A dog will follow your hand movements and your child’s hand movements with their head.
+If your child crosses their arms across their chest or holds their hands up in the air, this causes the dog to look up at the child’s face.
 This can cause your child to be bitten in the neck or face.

 Teach your child to be still around dogs:

-- that he knows but the owner is not present
+- that they know but the owner is not present

-- that make him feel uncomfortable, scared, or worried
+- that make them feel uncomfortable, scared, or worried

 - that are really excited